Judge Unseals Search Warrants That Reveal More Facts About October 1 Las Vegas Shooting at Route 91 Harvest Festival

 The “investigators have been unable to figure out why Stephen Paddock would be exchanging messages related to weapons that were used in the attack between two of his email accounts.”
 It was possible that another was controlling one of the email accounts.

 U.S. District Judge Jennifer Dorsey ruled that the government could keep one affidavit sealed until the hearing in Nevada state court on Tuesday.
-The Napolin Law Firm will be appearing at the hearing on Tuesday.
+Napolin Accident Injury Lawyer will be appearing at the hearing on Tuesday.
 This will determine whether the LVMPD search warrants should be unsealed to the public.